sck-v/google_timezone/README.md

 More information [here](https://developers.google.com/maps/documentation/timezone/)
 Also there is `GoogleTimezone::Result#success?` method.
 It returns true if responce was successful.

-The bang version `fetch!` raises an error if google responce is not ok.
+The bang version `fetch!` raises an `GoogleTimezone::Error` exception with error message if response from Google wasn't success.

 ## Contributing